Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 LTS is only available for commercial license.
 So what is the license for the LTS source package?
 (Removed {{% date 2022 3 8 %}}) ~~If it is also only available for commercial licenses, Qt basically says goodbye to stable open source software.~~
 (Updated {{% date 2022 3 8 %}}) With current release schedule any patch will be delivered after 1 year.
 It will be too late before a security issue has got patched, espically for original version built by tQtC.
 Besides, their LTS support time is not too long.
-Windows has 10 years of support time, (Updated {{% date 2022 4 14 %}}) ~~CentOS~~ RockyLinux has 10 years of support time, and Qt has only 3 years...
+Windows has 10 years of support time, (Updated {{% date 2022 4 14 %}}) ~~CentOS~~ Rocky Linux has 10 years of support time, and Qt has only 3 years...

 The offline installation package is only available for commercial licenses, which means that peoples in China can only find the time (usually before 8 am) when the network is available to install the Qt open source version with the online installation package.